infinityplusb/Advanced-Lane-Finding/README.md

 The thresholding function is broken down into sections.
  - 1. Converting the original image to HLS space (lines #99 - #107)
- - 2. Converting the original image to grayscale (lines #116 - #117)
+ - 2. Converting the original image to YUV space (lines #112 - #114)
+ - 3. Converting the YUV image to grayscale (lines #120 - #121)
- - 3. Calculating Absolute X and Y Sobel values (lines #133 - #145)
+ - 4. Calculating Absolute X and Y Sobel values (lines #137 - #148)
- - 4. Calculating the Magnitude Sobel values (lines #148 - #158)
+ - 5. Calculating the Magnitude Sobel values (lines #152 - #163)
- - 5. Calculating the Directional Sobel values (lines #162 - #167)
+ - 6. Calculating the Directional Sobel values (lines #167 - #172)
- - 6. Output the thresholded image (lines #162 - #167)
+ - 7. Output the thresholded image (lines #176 - #189)

+For each calculation, the final image was also 'Morphological Transformed', using MORPH-CLOSE.
+This dilated the image to combine the sparse points, followed by eroding, to return the image to approximately the correct size.
+A kernel of 3x3 was used to ensure the image didn't overbloat.

-The rule of which thresholding to use was either use where abs values of X and Y overlapped (step 3), or where the Magnitude and Directional values overlapped.
+The rule of which thresholding to use was either use where abs values of X and Y overlapped (step 4), or where the Magnitude and Directional values overlapped.
 Presumably it will always take the absolute values overlapping over a potentially better direction/magnitude combo, due to the ordering.
 Some work could be done to ascertain which is better.

 A specific timesink for me was that some images, and previous examples in the notes had scaled thresholds = 1, whereas some of my images were 0-1 scale and some were 0-255.
 As such, some of my binarisations needed to be `=1` and some were `=255`.
 This is a quick fix approach.
 Going forward, some work will be done to ensure all images are similarly scaled.